szwacz/nw-boilerplate/README.md

 var moment = require('moment');
 ```

-#### Unit testing
+#### Unit tests

-nw-boilerplate has preconfigured unit test runner ([jasmine](http://jasmine.github.io/2.0/introduction.html)).
+nw-boilerplate has preconfigured [jasmine](http://jasmine.github.io/2.0/introduction.html) unit test runner.
 To run it go with standard:
 ```
 npm test
 ```
 You don't have to declare paths to spec files in any particular place.
-The runner will search throu the project for all `*.spec.js` files and include them automatically.
+The runner will search through the project for all `*.spec.js` files and include them automatically.

 # Making a release

+**Note:** There are various icon and bitmap files in `resources` directory.
+Those are used in installers and are intended to be replaced by your own graphics.

 To make ready for distribution installer use command:
 ```